jest-community/jest-extended/README.md

 yarn add -D jest-extended
 ```

+If you're using ESLint you might also want to checkout [`eslint-plugin-jest-extended`](https://github.com/jest-community/eslint-plugin-jest-extended).

 ## Setup

 Note that `jest-extended` only supports Jest version `27.2.5` and newer.
 If you're using an older version of Jest, use `1.2.1`.